lundjordan/dotfiles/README.md

 This script will clone oh-my-zsh in ~/.oh-my-zsh and create some links in my home dir to files/dirs in this dotfiles repo

-note: If the dest link path exists, I make a backup incase it contains configurations that I did not mean to overwrite.
+NOTE: If the dest link path exists, I make a backup incase it contains configurations that I did not mean to overwrite.
 The backup dir is in ~/dotfiles_backup